tesseract-one/.github/profile/README.md

 	</a>
 </p>

-### [Tesseract](https://tesseract.one/) is a protocol that allows connecting dApps and wallets seamlessly, regardless of the blockchain protocol, type of the wallet, or the dApp.
+### [Tesseract](https://tesseract.one/) seamlessly integrates dApps and wallets, regardless of the blockchain protocol.

 #### Tesseract aims to improve the usability of the dApps without compromising security or decentralization.